harshalkhandait/IIITN-BristleFront/README.md

 ## Getting Started

+#### Note : Some Security Sensitive Part of the code has been removed.
+This Part is only for references.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: